Tim55667757/TKSBrokerAPI/README_EN.md

    - if the current price is 2.5% already higher than the average position price, then place pending limit order with all volumes 0.1% higher than the current price so that the position is closed with a profit with a high probability during the current session.
 - request the current user's portfolio after all trades and show changes.

 To understand the example, just save and run the script under the spoiler below.
 Before doing this, don't forget to get a token and find out your accountId (see the section ["Auth"](#Auth)).
+Most of the code is commented in detail and links to the relevant API methods are given.

 <details>
   <summary>Example of trading script in python using TKSBrokerAPI</summary>